msokol98/QuizMaker/README.md

 Response:
 	* Responds with an appropriate HTTP status code.

+### Authentication and Authorization

+There is a signup API that takes a JSON object representing user details (email, password, first name, last name).
+Spring Security and Spring Data JPA is used to persist the new user in a PostgreSQL database.

+There is a login API that takes a JSON object representing an authentication request (email, password).
+If the credentials are valid, then a JSON web token is returned to the client.

+The JSON web token should be stored in the client's web browser.
+When using APIs that require a valid JWT,
+frontend code needs to provide the following request header: Authorization: `Bearer ${jwt}`

 ### Built With
 These are the major technologies that I used to create this web application.